gosvoh/GetExpForEverything/docs/README.md

 ![example2](exemple2.gif)

-Thanks to user Quinit from mcbbs.net for these gifs
+Thanks to user Quinit from mcbbs.net for this gifs

 ## Installation